ganesh3/sagemaker-churn/README.md

 # **Predicting Customer Churn with Amazon SageMaker**

-This lab is provided as part of the [AWS Innovate Online Conference](https://aws.amazon.com/events/aws-innovate/machine-learning/).
+This lab is provided as part of **[AWS Summit Online](https://aws.amazon.com/events/summits/online/)**.
 It has been adapted from an [AWS blog post](https://aws.amazon.com/blogs/ai/predicting-customer-churn-with-amazon-machine-learning/).

 ℹ️ You will run this lab in your own AWS account.
-Please follow directions at the end of the lab to remove resources to minimize costs.
+Please follow directions at the end of the lab to remove resources to avoid future costs.

 ## Background